They say…

 Date: 16 April 2001

 The Dutch beer scene has changed hugely since the first small crop of microbreweries in the 1980s and 1990s.
-Among these pioneers was Amsterdam’s brewpub in Kloveniersburgwaal, which opened in 1992 in a heritage building on part of the site of the Bethany monastery or Bethaniënklooster on the city’s Oudezijd or Old Side.
-Its name referenced the fact that Holy Roman Emperor Maximilian I was also ruler of the Burgundian in the late 15th century.
+Among these pioneers was Amsterdam’s Maximiliaan in Kloveniersburgwaal, which opened in 1992 in a heritage building on part of the site of the Bethany monastery or Bethaniënklooster on the city’s Oudezijd or Old Side.
+Its name referenced the fact that Holy Emperor Maximilian I was also ruler of the Burgundian in the late 15th century.

-This is a strong spring beer from one of Amsterdam’s two micros, the brewpub in the heart of the red light district.
+This is a strong spring beer from one of Amsterdam’s two micros, the Maximiliaan in the heart of the red light district.
 I didn’t sample it on home territory, however, but in Café Belgique, a tiny but welcome retreat hidden away within spitting distance of the madness of Damplein, which prides itself on supporting local independents as well as the Belgian imports suggested by its name.

 The beer is a fine golden colour with a beautiful thick head and an aromatic hoppy aroma with a hint of lime and a lychee-like spiciness that suggests Alsatian Gewürztraminer wine.
 The palate is firmly malty with a creamy texture; then assertive bitter hops emerge, mixing with aromatic fruity hints.
 Further hops develop in the finish, but